 The most well-known measurement to classify the progression of Male Pattern Baldness is known as the Norwood-Hamilton Scale.
 This scale ranges from level I, which is little or no hair loss, to level VII—severe baldness with only a rim of hair remaining.

-While the Norwood Scale is helpful in broadly categorizing male pattern hair loss, there are men who do not fall into one of these boxes or suffer from a different hair loss condition.
+The Norwood Scale is helpful in broadly categorizing male pattern hair loss, but all men may not exactly fit or may suffer from a different hair disorder.

 Other Causes of Hair Loss in Men